 Seattle Children's: To ensure that the brand was truly reinforced, a multidisciplinary team collaborated on the look, feel, and style.
 By bringing together facilities, marketing, communications, and the designers, SC Architects, the team was able to gain a diverse and well-rounded scope of the true brand identity, said Todd Johnson, Vice President of Facilities.

-Texas Children’s: “Texas Children’s brand projects the highest level of care and professionalism in all areas, including wayfinding.
+Texas Children’s: Texas Children’s worked with Houston-based design office Formation to develop a research-led wayfinding system that would honor the hospital’s brand while also addressing the unique challenges of navigating within the Texas Medical Center.
+“Texas Children’s brand projects the highest level of care and professionalism in all areas, including wayfinding.
 We approach wayfinding initiatives with the mantra ‘child-friendly, but not childlike’.
 Our system is a balance between highlighting our pediatric roots and showcasing our reputation as a leading health care organization,” said Elisa Lange, senior brand marketing specialist.

 Bottom line: Your hospital’s brand is your greatest asset and stays top-of-mind for patients when integrated into design elements in a consistent, seamless fashion.